-The Company had no long-term debt outstanding at September 30, 2022 or 2021.
-As of September 30, 2022, the Company has funded \$85,000 in cash deposits at insurance companies to cover collateral needs.
+The Company had no long-term debt outstanding at September 30, 2023 or 2022.
 In April 2020, a financial institution issued an irrevocable standby letter of credit ("letter of credit") on behalf of the Company for the benefit of one of the Company's insurance carriers.
 The maximum amount that can be drawn by the beneficiary under the letter of credit is \$150,000.
-The letter of credit expires in April 2023, unless terminated earlier, and can be extended, as provided by the agreement.
+The letter of credit expires in April 2024, unless terminated earlier, and can be extended, as provided by the agreement.
 The Company intends to renew the letter of credit for as long as the Company does business with the beneficiary insurance carrier.
 The letter is collateralized by restricted cash of the same amount on any outstanding drawings.
 To date, no amounts have been drawn under the letter of credit.

-As of September 30, 2022, the Company had \$9,581,000 in cash and cash equivalents, and \$89,300,000 in marketable securities.
+As of September 30, 2023, the Company had \$17,031,000 in cash and cash equivalents, and \$84,252,000 in marketable securities.
 The marketable securities are invested through a professional investment management firm.
 The securities may be liquidated at any time into cash and cash equivalents.

-The Company's backlog, which includes orders received through the filing date of this Annual Report, was \$60.2 million at September 30, 2022 versus \$64.1 million at September 30, 2021.
-The Company's working capital was \$150.1 million at September 30, 2022 versus \$155.4 million at September 30, 2021.
+The Company's backlog, which includes orders received through the filing date of this Annual Report, was \$75.8 million at September 30, 2023 versus \$60.2 million at September 30, 2022.
+The Company's working capital was \$164.8 million at September 30, 2023 versus \$150.1 million at September 30, 2022.

 The significant purchases, sales and maturities of marketable securities shown on the consolidated statements of cash flows typically reflect the frequent purchase and sale of United States treasury bills.
-In the fourth quarter of fiscal 2020, the Company liquidated approximately \$17.0 million of its investments.
-The cash was primarily used to fund the October 2020 acquisition of the Blaw-Knox assets.

-Year ended September 30, 2022 compared with the year ended September 30, 2021
+Year ended September 30, 2023 compared with the year ended September 30, 2022

+Cash flows provided by operations in fiscal 2023 were \$10,196,000 primarily resulting from net income and sale of marketable securities, and partially offset by increased inventory.
+The significant purchases, sales and maturities of marketable securities shown on the consolidated statements of cash flows reflect purchases and sales of United States treasury bills and notes.
+Inventories increased by \$15,712,000 primarily due to progress on several large contract orders where revenue is recognized at a point in time, the impact of the inflationary environment on raw material and wage price increases, and stock build to adjust for the increasing lead times from suppliers.

 Cash flows used in operations in fiscal 2022 was \$9,135,000 primarily resulting from increased inventory.
-The significant purchases, sales and maturities of marketable securities shown on the consolidated statements of cash flows reflect the recurring purchases and sales of United States treasury bills.
+The significant purchases, sales and maturities of marketable securities shown on the consolidated statements of cash flows reflect purchases and sales of United States treasury bills and notes.
 Inventories increased by \$13,927,000 primarily due to progress on several large contract orders where revenue is recognized at a point in time, the impact of the inflationary environment on raw material and wage price increases, and some stock build to adjust for the increasing lead times from suppliers.
 Accounts payable increased by \$1,146,000 due primarily to the additional payables related to the increase in inventory.

-Cash provided by operations in fiscal 2021 was \$3,820,000, primarily resulting from net income.
-The significant purchases, sales and maturities of marketable securities shown on the consolidated statements of cash flows reflect the recurring purchases and sales of United States treasury bills.
-The decrease in costs and estimated earnings in excess of billings of \$4,502,000 reflects the completion and shipment of several large contracts with revenues recognized over time during the year ended September 30, 2021.
-Excluding the impact of the Blaw-Knox acquisition, inventories increased by \$4,413,000 primarily due to progress on several large contract orders where revenue is recognized at a point in time and some stock build to compensate for the longer lead times from suppliers.
-Accounts payable increased by \$1,377,000 due to the additional payables related to the Blaw-Knox business along with the increase in inventory.
-Customer deposits increased \$1,391,000, reflecting the down payments on contract jobs, including several recent orders where revenues are recognized over time but work is yet to begin.

-Cash flows used in investing activities for the year ended September 30, 2022 of \$4,516,000 were related to the capital expenditures primarily for manufacturing processing and finishing equipment.
+Cash flows used in investing activities for the years ended September 30, 2023 and September 30, 2022, were \$2,746,000 and \$4,516,000, respectively, and were primarily related to the capital expenditures for manufacturing processing and finishing equipment.